 Halloween mummy pies are a fun and easy way to make spooky Halloween party food!
-You can make them with just 3 ingredients - but I also give the recipe to make your own bloodcurdling raspberry sauce.
+You can make them with just 3 ingredients - they're blood-curdling delicious!

 I've loved Halloween since I was a little girl.
 My sisters and I decorated the house and cooked spooky recipes with my mum and dad.